Wage Garnishment in Ohio

 Who Can Garnish My Wages in Ohio?

-A creditor, debt collector, or debt buyer can garnish your Ohio wages after they get a court order.
-More than one creditor can garnish your wages, and some creditors will have a higher priority than others.
+Any creditor, debt collector, or debt buyer can garnish your Ohio wages if they get a court order.

-Federal student loans and past-due tax debt, child support, and alimony are treated differently than consumer debt.
-The government can generally garnish your wages for these debts without a court order and the wage garnishment limits may also be different than for consumer debt.
+Also, wage garnishment limits for government debt are different (often lower) than for consumer debt.
 This article is focused on consumer debt that requires a court order to garnish wages for people working in Ohio.

 Upsolve Member Experiences